Olive Ayhens: Early work, 1970s and 1980s

 Critics related Ayhens's early figurative watercolors and oils to the work of Kandinsky and Miró in its use of color and organic forms, respectively, to suggest emotional states, while distinguishing it from both in its more explicit forms grounded in reality.Dunham, Judith L. "Olive M. Ayhens," Artweek, August 4, 1973.
 Reviewers described these works as energetically expressive, lyrical "psychic explorations," whose personal narratives—often exploring female sexuality—also evoked the universal, ritualistic and archetypal.McKenna, Kathryn.
 "Gallery keeps contemporary art afloat," Austin American-Statesman, November 8, 1981.
-In brightly painted, intricate compositions she played on variations of aboriginal human, natural and fantasy forms stylized into tapestry-like patterns (e.g., Goodbye, 1974) or surrounded by seas of organic and decorative elements that suggested instability and the power of greater forces (Love in the Water, 1980).McCann, Cecile N. "Four Women— And One," Artweek, October 3, 1974, p.
+In brightly painted, intricate compositions she played on variations of aboriginal human, natural and fantasy forms stylized into tapestry-like patterns (e.g., Nutty Woman and Calm Man, 1971) or surrounded by seas of organic and decorative elements that suggested instability and the power of greater forces (Love in the Water, 1980).McCann, Cecile N. "Four Women— And One," Artweek, October 3, 1974, p.
 13. Critic Charles Shere termed them "landscapes of the interior teem[ing] with life, microscopic organisms and insect-organs that depict the feeling of … an ecstatically protracted moment."
 In many works, a brighter sense of the ongoing-ness of life and its passages or a raucous sense of humor predominated, as in Love Among the Spiders (1983), which the Berkeley Express described as a "twitchy, tactile drawing … suggesting a view of intercourse from the inside out."Weidman, Lisa.
 "A Manic-Depressive Show," Suttertown News, May 9, 1985, p.
 6.

 In the 1980s, Ayhens's art became more influenced by her surroundings and environmental concerns, and moved closer to her mature style.
 These watercolor and ink landscapes were characterized by a whimsical brightness that pushed them beyond the representational toward the imaginative, often conveyed through tongue-in-cheek, jumbled buildings and trees.
 Artweek called them "anxious amalgam(s) of ideal and concrete, nature and civilization" offering "a vision of manic inclusiveness [that] pushes just to the edge of holding together the contradictions of contemporary life."